unicode-org/message-format-wg/spec/registry.md

 Signatures with a non-empty `locales` attribute are locale-specific and only available in translations in the given languages.

 A signature may define the positional argument of the function with the `<input>` element.
-A signature may also define one or more `<param>` elements representing _named options_ to the function.
+A signature may also define one or more `<option>` elements representing _named options_ to the function.
-Parameters are optional by default, unless the `required` attribute is present.
+Options are optional by default, unless the `required` attribute is present.
 They accept either a finite enumeration of values (the `values` attribute) or validate they input with a regular expression (the `pattern` attribute).
-Read-only parameters (the `readonly` attribute) can be displayed to translators in CAT tools, but may not be edited.
+Read-only options (the `readonly` attribute) can be displayed to translators in CAT tools, but may not be edited.

 Matching-function signatures additionally include one or more `<match>` elements to define the keys against which they can match when used as selectors.